Toicours/monad_automation/README.md

 The framework includes robust multi-wallet management:

 - **Add multiple wallets**: Add any number of wallets by name
+- **Generate new wallets**: Create new wallets with secure randomness
 - **Switch between wallets**: Easily change active wallet for operations
 - **Watch-only wallets**: Track balances for addresses without private keys
 - **Per-task wallet selection**: Specify which wallet to use for specific tasks
-- **Secure storage**: Private keys are stored securely and never exposed
+- **Encrypted storage**: Optional password protection for private keys

 ### Wallet CLI Commands